RetroDECK/ES-DE/THEMES-LEGACY.md

 * `selectorHeight` - type: FLOAT.
     - Height of the "selector bar".
 * `selectorOffsetY` - type: FLOAT.
     - Allows moving of the "selector bar" up or down from its computed position.
 Useful for fine tuning the position of the "selector bar" relative to the text.
 * `selectedColor` - type: COLOR.
     - Color of the highlighted entry text.
 * `primaryColor` - type: COLOR.
     - Primary color; what this means depends on the text list.
 For example, for game lists, it is the color of a game.
 * `secondaryColor` - type: COLOR.
     - Secondary color; what this means depends on the text list.
 For example, for game lists, it is the color of a folder.
 * `fontPath` - type: PATH.
 * `fontSize` - type: FLOAT.
 * `alignment` - type: STRING.
     - Valid values are "left", "center", or "right".
 Controls alignment on the X axis.
 * `horizontalMargin` - type: FLOAT.
     - Horizontal offset for text from the alignment point.
 If `alignment` is "left", offsets the text to the right.
 If `alignment` is "right", offsets text to the left.
 No effect if `alignment` is "center".
 Given as a percentage of the element's parent's width (same unit as `size`'s X value).
 * `forceUppercase` - type: BOOLEAN.
 Draw text in uppercase.
 * `lineSpacing` - type: FLOAT.
 Controls the space between lines (as a multiple of font height).
 Default is 1.5.
 * `zIndex` - type: FLOAT.
-    - z-index value for component.
-Components will be rendered in order of z-index value from low to high.
+    - z-index value for element.
+Elements will be rendered in order of z-index value from low to high.

 #### ninepatch